Teen, man who often got her out of school located in Mexico

 - FBI at site where Civil War gold rumored to be buried

-Esterly and Amy have been missing since March 5.
-Police issued a missing person alert and filed a warrant for Esterly’s arrest for interference with the custody of a child.
+Esterly and Amy had been missing since March 5.
+Police issued a missing person alert and filed a warrant for Esterly’s arrest.